openshift/enhancements/enhancements/insights/insights-operator-runtime.md

     * Value is a hash of the corresponding `VERSION_ID` field: `11.0, 7.9, 17,..` (list not exhaustive)
 * Kind of runtime information - Based on the process name or ELF headers, determine the kind of runtime that is running:
   * __`Kind`__ - Identifier of the kind of runtime
-    * Derived value (set by the insights-operator-runtime component)
+    * Derived value (set by the insights-runtime-extractor component)
-    * Optional (if detected by the insights-operator-runtime component)
+    * Optional (if detected by the insights-runtime-extractor component)
     * Value is a hash of the detected runtime kind: `Java, Golang, Node.js, GraalVM` (exhaustive list based on the capabilities of the container scanner)
   * __`KindVersion`__ - Version of the kind of runtime.
     * Raw value (depending on the value of runtime-kind, the version is read from different files in the container)